Do you have an idea that could help us innovate at the T?

 There are 2 phases to submitting Innovation Proposals: Conceptual Proposals and Detailed Proposals.

-- To submit an idea, fill out the Conceptual Proposal - Form A. The MBTA will confirm receipt of your submission within 3 business days.
+To submit an idea, fill out the Conceptual Proposal Form.
+The MBTA will confirm receipt of your submission within 3 business days.

-- The MBTA will determine if your proposal meets the minimum requirements for evaluation.
-If it does, we’ll review your submission within 60 days of receipt.
+The MBTA will determine if your proposal meets the minimum requirements for evaluation.
+If it does, we will review your submission.
+Proposers determined eligible to move to the next stage will be contacted within 60 days from receipt of the proposal and will be asked to provide a detailed proposal.

 - All Innovation Proposals are subject to public disclosure.